Best Automated Network Diagram Tool (2026): 13 Compared

 ManageEngine OpManager

 Best budget option for mid-market teams that want monitoring and topology maps at a fraction of Auvik's per-device cost.
-OpManager provides network monitoring with Layer 2/3 auto-discovery and topology maps, plus rack and floor plan views that most monitoring tools lack.
+OpManager provides agentless network monitoring with Layer 2/3 auto-discovery and topology maps, plus rack and floor plan views that most monitoring tools lack.
+Scales up to 30,000 devices with a distributed monitoring architecture.

 Best for: Mid-market IT teams that want monitoring and visualization at a lower per-device cost